lupyuen/pinetime-rust-mynewt/README.md

 Set the target node to configure, 0100 is the unicast address of the primary element.

+appkey-add 1
-appkey-add 1AppKey index which points the key stored in prov_ db.json, please refer to Edit prov_db.json.
+AppKey index 1 which points the key stored in prov_db.json

 bind 0 1 1000
  element index 0